 “Your loved one’s needs may change over time.”

-Assisted living offers the best of senior community living – like onsite activities and exercise programs as well as food monitored by a registered dietician – with the security you want for your mom.
+Assisted living offers the best of senior community living – like onsite activities and exercise programs as well as food monitored by a registered dietitian – with the security you want for your mom.
 In assisted living apartments, there’s an emergency call system that’s easy for her to access, and staff can help with her medication management.
 This is an excellent option for seniors who are facing health challenges and can no longer live independently, but who do not need constant medical care.
 It is important to note that round-the-clock medical needs requiring 24/7 nursing staff and doctors are not generally catered to in assisted living.
 However, staff can help with Parkinson’s disease care, weight issues and other challenges.

 The ideal community for your parent will vary depending on personal tastes, but look for one where residents have robust activities like Aegis Living, a robust Life Enrichment program that nurtures the body, mind and spirit with trained staff.
 There is a sense that it is a comfortable, homelike space.